navikt/helse-spleis/sykepenger-model/src/main/kotlin/no/nav/helse/utbetalingstidslinje/README.md

 which part of the payment should go to the arbeidsgiver, and which part to the claimant.
 Probably two sets of Utbetalingslinjer will need to be generated.*

+## Scaling Back for Epic 3 - Single Arbeidsgiver

+While Epic 7 includes support for muliple Arbeidsgivere (and subsequent Epics for self-employment and unemployment), Epic 3 supports a single Arbeidsgiver and only 100% sickness.
+So the following optimizations are possible:

+### 0. All Information Collected

+We only need to examine the Vedtaksperioder for the single Arbeidsgiver.
+We should still collect HistorikUtbetaling for all Arbeidsgivere for the Person since the Person may have changed jobs in the last 4 years.

+### 1. Creation of Utbetalingstidslinje for Each Arbeidsgiver

+There is only a single Arbeidsgiver to process.

+### 2. Application of Sickness Grade

+Since only 100% sickness is handled, we need not be concerned about the 20% limit.

+### 3. Filtering on Income Level

+The income from the sole Arbeidsgiver is the only income we need to be concerned about.
+Benefits from other soureces (paternity, unemployment) need not be considered.

+### 4. Validating Sickness Day Limits

+There is a limited need to merge Utbetalingstidslinjer across Arbeidsgivere since we only have a single Arbeidsgivere, with one notable exception: If the Person has changed companies in the last four years, we may have HistoricUtbetaling for other Arbeidsgivere.
+We thus need to add those other Utbetalingstidslinje generated from the HistoricUtbetaling for limit analysis.

+### 5. Allocation of Payments

+Without competing Arbeidsgivere and with 100% sickness, this step is trivial: It is simply the daily max for payments.
+Note that we are not supporting direct payments to the employee yet.